HaakonEidemHaakstad/BBClassify_Python/README.md

 # BBClassify

-BBClassify is the successor to BB-Class, offering corrected and enhanced methodologies for estimating classification consistency and accuracy in high-stakes testing.
+BBClassify is intended to be the successor to BB-Class, offering corrected and enhanced methodologies for estimating classification consistency and accuracy in high-stakes testing.

 ---